open-contracting-extensions/ocds_memberOf_extension/README.md

         "id": "12-001-52",
         "legalName": "Secretaría Nacional de Tecnología y Comunicación" },
-      "memberOf": [{
+      "memberOf": [
+        {
           "id": "12-001",
           "name": "Presidencia del Paraguay"
         },
         {
           "id":"PG",
           "name":"Government of Paraguay"
          },
         {
          "id":"PG-RBC01",
          "name":"Regional buying consortium"
-      }]
         }
       ]
     }
+  ]
+}
 ```

-The example above also shows how memberOf can be used to represent arbitrary
-memberships - and does not have to only relate parties, but can relate a party to an
-association. memberOf is also not restricted to declaring direct parents,
-but might also be used to declare the top parent of an organisation.
+The example above also shows how `memberOf` can be used to represent arbitrary memberships - and does not have to only relate parties, but can relate a party to an association. `memberOf` is also not restricted to declaring direct parents, but might also be used to declare the top parent of an organization.

 ## Issues